What is a stair lift?

-A typical price range for an AssiStep for straight stairs is in the area $1500 - $2500.
-The product has a lengthy warranty, and can even be rented if you have a more short term need.
+A typical price range for an AssiStep for straight stairs is in the area $2,000 - $2,500.
+The product has a 2 year manufacturer warranty, and can even be rented if you have a more short term need.

 Where stair lifts starts at around $10,000 for a stair with curves or landings, the AssiStep normally starts at around $2,500 for a stair with one curve.
-The most complex installations with several curves goes up to around $5,000.
-For curved stairs the AssiStep will therefore normally be around 3-4 times cheaper than a stair lift, and about half the cost for a straight stair.
+The most complex installations with several curves goes up to around $4,000.
+For curved stairs, the AssiStep will therefore normally be around 2-3 times cheaper than a stair lift.

 There are two main reasons how we're able to keep the prices this much lower than stair lifts: